ramblingsofadev/docs/console.md

 <h3 id="scanning-for-annotations">Scanning For Annotations</h3>

 Before you can use annotations, you'll need to configure Aphiria to scan for them.
-The [configuration](application-builders.md) library provides a convenience method for this:
+The [application builder](application-builders.md) library provides a convenience method for this:

 ```php
 use Aphiria\Configuration\Builders\AphiriaComponentBuilder;